Equity, Diversity and Inclusion (EDI) Statement

 EDI Awareness and Training

 Our aim is to ensure that all staff and students understand their responsibilities with respect to EDI and are appropriately trained and engaged.
-This includes access to e-learning modules which include unconscious bias, bullying and harassment and EDI.
+This includes access to e-learning modules that include unconscious bias, bullying and harassment and EDI.
 We also run training courses for managers in unconscious bias.

 Career Support and Development